DLR-MF-DAS/embed2scale-challenge-supplement/README_base.md

 In summary, after the evaluation phase ended on Apr 5, 2025 we will contact the two winning teams on Apr 7, 2025 through their email specified on the Eval.AI platform according to:
 - 1k EUR for the 1st ranked in https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement?tab=readme-ov-file#leaderboard
 - 1k EUR for the 1st ranked in https://eval.ai/web/challenges/challenge-page/2465/leaderboard/6117

+Moreover, for a winning team it is mandatory to have participated in the development phase that happened Mar 10 through Mar 31, 2025. _Participation_ is defined as having registered with a valid email for https://eval.ai/web/challenges/challenge-page/2465 before April 1, 2025 and having submitted at least one successfully evaluated (marked as _Finished_), private or **public** submission.

 ---

 **public** as selected on submission time through the Eval.AI platform: